zeldaret/mm/CONTRIBUTING.md

 Before opening a PR, walk through the following steps to ensure that your code confroms to the style guide & conventions.

+- Run `./format.sh` to reformat your updated files.
 - Ensure `make` successfully builds a matching ROM.
-- Run `./format.sh` to reformat your updated files.
-- The MIPS C compiler should not produce additional warnings.
-    - In most cases, you can check this by `touch`ing (or re-saving) your modified `.c` files, and re-running `make`.
+- Your changes should not introduce new warnings (TODO: See PR #150 for check)
 - New variables & functions should follow the naming conventions above.
 - Check spelling in comments & renamed symbols

-TODO: Do we care about commit messages, hygine, etc?

 ### Pull Request Process

 TODO: What should go in the pull request body?

 After opening a PR, the Jenkins server will verify your changes.
 If there is an error, double-check that you can successfully `make clean && make` locally and that all added/modified files were `git add`-ed to your commit.

 Each PR needs a review from one reviewer, plus the project lead.

+The PR author marks the comments as resolved, since they are the ones with permissions.
+Once all comments are addressed, it is courteous to ping the reviewer on either Discord or GitHub via re-requesting a review.

+After all the comments are addressed and at least one contributor has approved the review, the project lead can then merge the code.
-The project lead can then merge the code once all comments are addressed.
-(TODO: add more detail here)
+The project lead is also responsible for ensuring that all of these procedures are followed.

-Be sure to update the [Trello board](https://trello.com/b/ruxw9n6m/majoras-mask-decompilation) with the status of your PR.
+Throughout the process, you should update the [Trello board](https://trello.com/b/ruxw9n6m/majoras-mask-decompilation) with the status of your PR.

 Tools
 -----